 However, White House press secretary Karoline Leavitt previously said Trump had bruises on his hand 'because he’s constantly working and shaking hands all day every day.'

-Elsewhere, concerns have been raised after Trump appeared drowsy during a cabinet meeting in December and then at a meeting to promote lower costs of GLP-1 weight loss medications.
+Elsewhere, concerns have been raised after Trump appeared drowsy during a cabinet meeting in December and at a meeting to promote lower-cost GLP-1 weight-loss medications, which he denied to the Wall Street Journal, saying he has always gotten by on little sleep.

-In July 2025, the White House stated after Trump was diagnosed with chronic venous insufficiency after he noticed swelling in his legs.
+In July 2025, the White House stated that Trump was diagnosed with chronic venous insufficiency after he noticed swelling in his legs.

 "The president underwent a comprehensive examination, including diagnostic vascular studies," officials said at the time.